 Chinese Armorial Porcelain was imported to Europe as early as the 16thC and much later to America.
-Imports increased substantially around mid 18thC onwards, until Chinese export porcelain was slowly replaced with service and dinnerware sets made wholly in Europe, particularly from Germany, United Kingdom, and France.
-Some Italian Armorial Porcelain also made its appearance, but to a lesser extent.
-The vast majority of Armorial Porcelain plates or larger items with ample display surface had a customized Coat of Arms or Family Crest only on one side and near the rim, in prominent colors, but proportionally sized.
-A few, and the most desired of all for serious collectors of Armorial Porcelain, are the plates or items that have extensive and oversized decoration, often with relief work or special decorative features, that span the majority of any available visible surface.
+Imports increased substantially around mid 18thC onwards until Chinese export porcelain was slowly replaced with service and dinnerware sets made wholly in Europe, mainly from Germany, the United Kingdom, and France.
+Some Italian Armorial Porcelain also made its appearance but to a lesser extent.
+The vast majority of Armorial Porcelain plates or larger items with ample display surfaces had a customized Coat of Arms or Family Crest only on one side and near the rim, in prominent colors, but proportionally sized.
+A few, and the most desired of all for serious collectors of Armorial Porcelain are the plates or items that have extensive and oversized decoration, often with relief work or special decorative features, that span the majority of any available visible surface.